Rarely ever seen, a black rhino chomping on some food, facing the camera and sourrounded by dry shrubs.

 Hotel Pension à la Mer

-Overlooking the ocean, Hotel Pension à la Mer offers accommodation located in the heart of Swakopmund, Namibia.
+Hotel Pension à la Mer is located in the heart of Swakopmund, a stone’s throw from the beach and historical jetty.

 Desert Camp